-Curious who ranks highest amongst all the fighters in our Street Fighter 6 tier list?
-After spending dozens of hours with the game, playing as them throughout several betas, we have a definitive list of who outranks who and which characters you should pick when heading into an online match.
+Curious who ranks highest among all the fighters in our Street Fighter 6 tier list?
+After spending plenty of time brawling in the game, we have a definitive list of the best characters that you should pick when heading into an online match.

 Street Fighter 6 has an impressive, visually diverse, and unique character roster.
 And, as such, each of the fighters has a variety of specialisms that you will need to make use of to really succeed with them.
-With such a diverse array of Street Fighter 6 characters, you will need to be able to separate the good from the bad and find a fighter for you.
+With such a diverse array of Street Fighter 6 characters, you will need to be able to separate the good from the bad and find a fighter for you if you intend to climb the Street Fighter 6 ranks.
 Our SF6 tier list can help you do just that.

 Street Fighter 6 tier list

-Here’s the current Street Fighter 6 tier list for June 2023:
+Here’s the current Street Fighter 6 tier list:

-S-Tier characters are at the top of their game in the current state of the game.
-They easily overpower everyone else and are easy to pick up and/or have a complex and detailed set of moves that you can make the most of.
+S-Tier characters are at the top of the pile in the current state of the game.
+They easily overpower everyone else and are easy to pick up and/or have a complex and detailed set of moves that you can make the most of once you’re proficient.
+They often have excellent frame-data, combos, and overall damage output.

 Ken

-You can then combine these into combos that deal a lot of damage or keep your opponent’s back against the wall for a long time.
+You can then combine these into combos that deal a lot of damage or keep your opponent’s back against the wall for a long time, giving you the leg-up.
+While he’s not the easiest character to learn, he’s not quite as complex as characters like Chun-Li or JP.
+He is dominating ranked matches because he is that effective when using his combos right.

 Juri